thiagowfx/thiagowfx.github.io/content/posts/2022-01-miniflux-rolling-my-own-rss-reader.md

 ## Preamble

 I always kind of enjoyed following people and blogs via RSS, even though it has never been a key part of my workflow (nor of the mainstream web).
-That said, I am not here to convince you why RSS is great, there are good existing resources[^kevq] for that already.
+That said, I am not here to convince you why RSS is great, there are good existing resources[^kevq][^laura] for that already.

 Initially I had used Commafeed, Feedly and Inoreader, which are hosted solutions.
 They are mostly OK, especially if you only have a handful of feeds.
 Their free offerings are quite decent, with a limit of a hundred or so feeds.
 They also have mobile clients (Android, iOS) which are a must these days.
 I was never fully converted to them though, and my workflow therein would only last for a few weeks or months.
 Some common barriers were: